irmen/pyc64/il65/readme.txt

     For strings, both petscii and screencode variants can be written in source, they will be translated at compile/assembler time.

-    Note: for many floating point operations, the compiler uses routines in the C64 BASIC ROM.
+    Note: for many floating point operations, the compiler uses routines in the C64 BASIC and KERNAL ROMs.
-    So they will only work if the BASIC ROM is banked in. largest 5-byte MFLPT float: 1.70141183e+38   (negative: -1.70141183e+38)
+    So they will only work if the BASIC ROM (and KERNAL ROM) are banked in. largest 5-byte MFLPT float: 1.70141183e+38   (negative: -1.70141183e+38)